fleuryc/Xcompany_case-study_sql/README.md

-# BlaBlaCar - Confirmed Data Engineer Case Study
+# Xcompany - Confirmed Data Engineer Case Study

-This repository contains my submition to BlaBlaCar's case study, as part of the hiring process for a Data Engineering position.
+This repository contains my submition to Xcompany's case study, as part of the hiring process for a Data Engineering position.

-The goal is to design and document a part of BlaBlaCar's analytics database.
+The goal is to design and document a part of Xcompany's analytics database.

 ---